toumorokoshi/transmute-core/docs/tutorial.rst

 This specifies:

 * the api should be mounted to the path /multiply
-* multiply will response to the POST method
+* multiply will respond to the POST method
 * since the method is POST, all arguments should be passed into the body

 To attach the result to a flask application, transmute_core.frameworks.flask provides a route() function.